HWerneck/HWerneck.github.io/_posts/readings/2020-12-28-The-Mark-of-a-Teardrop.md

 BOOK COVER
 Original: A Marca de Uma Lágrima
 Author: Pedro Bandeira
-English: The Mark of a Tear
+English: The Mark of a Teardrop

 This book marks one of the most embarrassing moments of my life, and as I didn't get embarassed, also one of the moments that show that I am not quite like normal people.
 So you don't say I didn't tell, my literature teacher, teacher Saturnino (great teacher, by the way) was explaining a passing of the book, saying the girl was masturbating herself.
 I raised my hand and asked out loud "What is masturbation?".
 Everybody laughed but me, and he realized pronto I was being serious and went with "nevermind".
 HAHAHAHAHA We were all 13.
 At s, all the boys gathered and tryed explaining to me what masturbation was.
 I never got what they meant.
 Even a year later, people talked to me like "Remember when you asked what masturbation was?", and I answered "Yeah", always laughing, never knowing.